MichaelDemidov/LazarusKeyboardLayout/README.md

 end;
 ```

-**Note.** *It would be nice to add support for macOS, but I just don't have a Mac.*

 How it works?
 -------------
 On Windows, it uses system hooks to intercept keyboard layout changes.

-On Linux, it works more tricky: creates a separate thread to capture X keyboard events.
+On GNU/Linux, it works more tricky: creates a separate thread to capture X keyboard events.

 Files
 -----